Frederick Gilmer Bonfils

-Early life
+Early life and business career

 Bonfils was born on December 31, 1860, in Troy, Missouri, the second of eight children to lawyer and judge Eugene Napoleon Bonfils and Henrietta B. Lewis.
 Mayflower crew member John Alden was his 11th-great-grandfather.
+He was named after one "Dr. Frederick Gilmer".

-In 1878, Bonfils entered the United States Military Academy then dropped out in 1881 and finding work at the Chemical Bank for some time.
-In 1882, he married Belle Barton.
-They moved to Cañon City, Colorado, where Bonfils worked as a drill instructor for a military school.
-He returned to Missouri to work in insurance, then land development.
+In 1878, Bonfils entered the United States Military Academy, but dropped out in 1881 after being held back due to insufficient mathematics skills.
+For some time afterward, he found work at the Chemical Bank.

+In 1886, Bonfils moved to Kansas City, Missouri, where he worked in the real estate business.
+During the Land Rush of 1889, he purchased rural land in Texas, near the border with Oklahoma, and advertised it for sale as "Oklahoma City, Texas", with "Texas" in small print to deceive buyers.
+He earned $15,000 by the time police ceased his operation.
+He then engaged in lotteries in Kansas City, Kansas, using various fake names to collect prizes.
+He was arrested twice for gambling, after which he left Kansas City.

-Journalism
+Journalism career

-In 1895, Bonfils moved to Denver.
+In December 1895, Bonfils moved to Denver.
 He met Harry Heye Tammen at the Windsor Hotel, where Tammen worked as a bartender.
 Tammen was also an editor of the Great-Divide Weekly Newspaper and an inauthentic skookum doll seller.
 Together, on October 28, 1895, they purchased The Denver Post—at the time called the Evening Post—for $12,500.
 They used yellow journalism to reach audiences; it made The Denver Post—which struggled financially before they bought it—the most profitable and most read newspaper in Denver.
 They justified their style of sensationalistic journalism with the quote "a dogfight on a Denver street is more important than a war in Europe".
 In their articles, they supported progressive views such as labor reform and anti-corruption.

 In December 1899 or January 1900, Tammen and Bonfils were shot in their office by W. W. Anderson, an attorney representing cannibal Alfred Packer, after they published an article—written by Polly Pry—that had accused Packer of cannibalism.
 In the assault, Bonfils was shot once in the neck, and Tammen once in the chest.
 Anderson was tried three times, but never convicted.
 Though, Tammen and Bonfils were convicted for jury tampering in the third trial.